wjdenny/wjdenny.github.io/content/@2019deaver_wish.md

   - topic/mental-health
   - topic/queer
   - topic/teens
-draft: false
+draft: true
+aliases:
-alias: "I Wish You All the Best"
+  - I Wish You All the Best
 ---
 # I Wish You All the Best
 [[Mason Deaver]] wrote this book for [[PUSH]].